 Plus there is no waiting for butter to soften because it’s whizzed up in the food processor.
 You’ll have these into the oven in 10 minutes.

 Just like a buttery shortbread bar, these are perfect to be included in a dessert buffet or with afternoon tea and you’ll be asked for this recipe again and again.
+Be sure to also include Cream Horns and Lemon Macarons on the dessert table.

 For complete ingredient quantities and full instructions, please scroll to the printable recipe card bottom of the page.